Ghostopheles/Datamine/README.md

 Things to dump with slash commands like `/dm item` and `/dm spell`.

-- [x] Quest and Questline Info
+- ✅ Quest and Questline Info
-- [ ] Generate Wowhead links from item/spell/quest IDs
+- 🟩 Generate Wowhead links from item/spell/quest IDs
-- [ ] Item appearance info 🤠
+- 🟩 Item appearance info 🤠
-- [ ] Transmog set info 🤠
+- 🟩 Transmog set info 🤠

 #### Dressing Room/Model Viewer

-- [ ] View model by FileDataID 🤠
+- 🟩 View model by FileDataID 🤠
-- [ ] View CreatureDisplayInfo by ID 🤠
+- 🟩 View CreatureDisplayInfo by ID 🤠
-- [ ] Try on items by itemID 🤠
+- 🟩 Try on items by itemID 🤠
-- [x] Try on items by itemModifiedAppearanceID 🤠
+- ✅ Try on items by itemModifiedAppearanceID 🤠
-- [ ] Try on transmog set by TransmogSetID 🤠
+- 🟩 Try on transmog set by TransmogSetID 🤠
-- [ ] Apply SpellVisualKits 🤠
+- 🟩 Apply SpellVisualKits 🤠

 #### Barber Shop

-- [ ] Preview customization choices by optionID + choiceID 🤠
+- 🟩 Preview customization choices by optionID + choiceID 🤠

 #### Other

-- [ ] Add a console command variant of every slash command
+- 🟩 Add a console command variant of every slash command
-- [ ] User configuration
+- 🟩 User configuration